100 Sights in Hamburg, Germany (with Map and Images)

 The Alsterpavillon is a striking building in Hamburg, in which there was a traditional café before the current restaurant business.
 The Alster Pavilion is located on Jungfernstieg on the Inner Alster.

-The Church of Maria Grün, actually St. Mary's Assumption, in Hamburg-Blankenese is a Catholic parish church from the time of the Weimar Republic.
-It lies on the southeastern edge of the district at the intersection of Schenefelder Landstraße and Elbchaussee, not far from the district border with Nienstedten on an area that formerly belonged to the village of Dockenhuden.
-The Hirschpark and the formerly independent settlement of Mühlenberg separate the church from the Elbe.
+The church of Maria Grün, actually Sankt Mariä Assumption, in Hamburg-Blankenese is a Catholic parish church from the time of the Weimar Republic.
+It is located on the southeastern edge of the district at the intersection of Schenefelder Landstrasse and Elbchaussee, not far from the district border with Nienstedten on the area formerly belonging to the village of Dockenhuden.
+The deer park and the formerly independent Mühlenberg settlement separate the church from the Elbe.

 The Sander Dickkopp is a water tower in Hamburg-Lohbrügge at Richard-Linde-Weg 21f.
 Its Low German name derives on the one hand from its shape and on the other hand from its location in the forest area of Sander Tannen.
 From the viewing platform on the roof, you can see as far as Hamburg and far into the Vier- and Marschlande on a clear day.